-The ride was pretty much uneventful, which is always a welcome thing, since the drive is almost exactly 8 hours (give or take a few depending on how many stops you make along the way).
+The ride was pretty much uneventful, which is always a welcome thing since the drive is almost exactly 8 hours (give or take a few depending on how many stops you make along the way).
 Our car had no DVD player, which after the drive, my husband’s comment was, “Well, I guess we can survive without the DVD player in the car after all!”
 We have grown so accustomed to that movie player, I was dreading the drive, unsure as to how the kids would do—and they were great!
 And, it felt like “old times” with the kids playing games together and talking and laughing—maybe that prized DVD player isn’t all it’s cracked up to be.
-Maybe by getting our kids to shut up in the car and zone out into brain-deadeness so we can have peace and quiet during a drive has taken away some of the benefits and sibling bonding that road trips bring.
+Maybe by getting our kids to shut up in the car and zone out into brain-deadness so we can have peace and quiet during a drive has taken away some of the benefits and sibling bonding that road trips bring.

-We arrived to my aunt and uncle’s house by 6:30 for the night.
+We arrived at my aunt and uncle’s house by 6:30 for the night.
 You know?
-I can’t tell you how wonderful it is to have family you know you can always pop in on—and they actually LIKE it!
+I can’t tell you how wonderful it is to have a family you know you can always pop in on—and they actually LIKE it!
 My Aunt and Uncle hold a very special place in our hearts and we were so thankful to be able to spend our last night in the States with them.
-Thank you, Aunt Paula and Uncle Jim for your endless hospitality and friendship.
+Thank you, Aunt Paula and Uncle Jim, for your endless hospitality and friendship.
 We love you!

 Much of Tuesday was spent rearranging our luggage, getting snacks for the plane and getting the kids really tired from swimming in my Aunt and Uncle’s swimming pool.
 My husband gave me an early birthday present, so now I have a sweet camera!
-I’ve always wanted to take up photography—so I guess there’s not a better time than now!
+I’ve always wanted to take up photography—so I guess there’s no better time than now!
 Now I just have to figure out how to use it :).

 We left for the LAX airport around 2:30—and I’m so glad we did.
 As a last minute decision, my husband asked me if I’d look up a Ross so we could get a couple of bigger backpacks for our kids.
 I found one—it was in downtown LA.
 So, we took our short detour and miraculously found a parking spot right in front of the store.
 My husband ran in to get the two backpacks and came back to the car and asked my oldest daughter a question—let me share a background story.